 Possibly too young to forage, this baby elephant decided it would try to eat some grass, roots and all.
 The novelty didn’t last long and he ended up flinging it away and running to his mum for proper sustenance.

 I just love the look of this mournful mountain gorilla.
-I photographed her in Rwanda in April.
+I photographed her in the Virunga Mountains in Rwanda in April.
 Her expression is so human-like, her eyes so penetrating, that I felt like she was staring straight into my soul.
 She lives with a troop on the edge of the Virunga National Park.

 When one of the Dian Fossey research gorilla groups disappeared to the Congo for several months, leaving the researchers at the centre very worried for their safety, they returned with this tiny baby mountain gorilla.
 He’s only a few months old but extremely curious.
 In fact, while the rest of his family tried to sleep, he spent most of the time stalking me and my companions.